core-wg/transport-indication/draft-ietf-core-transport-indication.md

   and that public key does not need to be sent during the EDHOC exchange.
   Alternatively, a header map with an `x5t` identifies the end entity certificate the server presents by a thumbprint (hash).

-  It is up to the application to define requirements for the provenance of the `cred` parameter, whether it needs to be provided through secure mechanism, or whether the server is strictly required to present that credential.
+  It is up to the application to define requirements for the provenance of the `edhoc-cred` parameter, whether it needs to be provided through secure mechanism, or whether the server is strictly required to present that credential.

-  This is unlike TLSA, which needs to be transported through DNSSEC, because a `cred` parameter may be sent using other means than DNS (for example in DHCPv6 responses or Router Advertisements).
+  This is unlike TLSA, which needs to be transported through DNSSEC, because a `edhoc-cred` parameter may be sent using other means than DNS (for example in DHCPv6 responses or Router Advertisements).

-  \[
-  The current phrasing of this is rather general toward COSE, but we only have two security mechanisms based on it for CoAP, and only one of those is asymmetric enough to be practical.
-  Should we try to stay generic, or just call this "edhoc" and be done with it?
-  (Applications where a server is identified by OSCORE kid are very limited in that the OSCORE context needs to be pre-established, and the ).
-  \]

 * `edhoc-info`: This is a new parameter defined in this document, describing how EDHOC can be used on the server.